 The method of instruction for your classes varies.
 Your courses will be in the form of lectures by a professor, laboratory sessions, and in-class group discussion classes.
 Your input is highly valued, and every professor will expect you to share ideas, reflections and/or comments with the rest of the class.
 For students who feel that their academic skills need improvement, there is a peer-tutoring program in which the student is paired with another student who can help solve the problems at hand.
 Additionally, the Office of Academic Skills (OAS) offers study skills workshops, and the Writing Center is available to help with written papers.
-For information on how to request a peer tutor or attend a study skills workshop, find out more about the Writing Center, here: https://www.washcoll.edu/people\departments/offices/writing-center/facultyresources.php
+For information on how to request a peer tutor or attend a study skills workshop, please contact Justine F. Khaduri, Director OAS, at jkhadduri2@washcoll.edu.
+To find out more about the Writing Center, contact Rachel Rodriguez at rrodriguez 2@washcoll.edu.